airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 ```

 Linking would be the same as normal. \"stabs\" is the debugging format
 used by GDB.
+The `plus(+)` means that it provides the GNU extension
+which is the location of the current working directory.
 Now, to run the program under the debugger, you would type
 in `gdb ./maximum`.
 Be sure that the source files are in the current
 directory.
 The output should look similar to this: